 Many have taken issue with the film’s worldview, from its utter dejection to its commentary on environmental concerns.
 Schrader drew from Yuval Noah Harari’s 2011 book Sapiens: A Brief History of Humankind, a study in human history that considers our progress through a series of revolutions (cognitive, agricultural, globalization, scientific).
 At the end of his book, Harari writes that humans have turned themselves into gods through our ability to create, destroy, and control our surroundings.
 He also suggests that, despite the technological advances that have turned us into the self-appointed deities of the Earth, the human race remains unsure of its goals beyond its temporary amusement.
 He asks, “Is there anything more dangerous than dissatisfied and irresponsible gods who don’t know what they want?”
 The world seems to be on the verge, according to credible science, and yet the human race cannot be bothered to take corrective action; we’re too busy bickering to realize that, in a few decades, none of these arguments will matter.
 These thoughts seem to consume Toller’s mind.
 Environmental breakdowns, nuclear holocausts, sweeping disease, and ironical overpopulation will wipe out humanity, as people aren’t willing to make sacrifices for ecological stability.
 “Anyone who is hopeful is simply not paying attention,” Schrader recently told Variety.

 However bleak Schrader’s worldview is about humanity conveniently denying scientific consensus in favor of corporate interests and political ideology, the film’s air of extremism, both in its themes and the sheer affront of Toller’s actions, is not altogether devoid of hope.
 Granted, the film threatens to lose the viewer in the harsh reality of corrupt politicians and big businesses who attempt to deny or politicize the scientific reality of the dwindling environment to serve their own objectives, all while the church willingly complies.
-Schrader, no proponent of the church, resolves that religious extremism isn’t just about strapping on a suicide vest and walking into a crowd; it’s also about putting so much into one’s faith that, as a consequence, the natural world suffers.
+Schrader, no proponent of the church, resolves that religious extremism isn’t just about strapping on a suicide vest and walking into a crowd; it’s also about putting so much into one’s faith that, as a consequence, one deprives themselves of love and happiness.
 Even so, First Reformed has a serene, possibly horrific conclusion.
 It’s a final scene that either occurs in reality or takes place in Toller’s mind (the notion of drifting away into one’s reveries is established earlier in the film), and either way, it remains just as redemptive for the character.

 During his press tour for First Reformed, Schrader has acknowledged that his film feels like a culmination, the end of a cycle that began at the start of his career, when he wrote intellectual film criticism, published his book, and wrote Taxi Driver not long afterward.
 In the interim, Schrader has confronted human chaos, sometimes embracing the toxicity of modern existence.
 First Reformed does much the same, although it’s more contemplative about Toller being on the brink of catastrophe.
 Through its transcendental form, the film plays like a prayer from an atheist and devout critic of humanity’s selfishness.
 Yet its resolutions flirt with horror, and they remain the most rewarding and contemplative kind.
 Schrader offers a text through which the viewer can explore their own beliefs about politics and religion, how they have abandoned the environment, and ask their own questions about the world today.
 He forces us to pause for self-reflection.
 First Reformed proves defiantly introspective for a culture that has stopped looking inward in favor of spewing out unthinking bile while imploring the audience to set aside its assumptions and engage in soul-searching.